 A set of NAGs as integers.
 NAGs always go behind a move, so the root node of the game can have none.

 comment = "

 A comment that goes behind the move leading to this node.
-The root node of the game can have no comment.
+Comments that occur before any move are assigned to the root node.

 starting_comment = ''